jhylin/Portfolio-projects/Rare_diseases_drugs_RStudio.md

 ![](Rare_diseases_drugs_RStudio_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

-### Conclusion
+### Summary

-This short dive-in session on this set of data on rare disease drugs has shown that the US is the country that has the most involvement in rare disease drug developments, which is followed by Ireland and the UK, and also a number of other countries.
-The timelines have also implied that drug discovery and development is a timely process, which could span many years (e.g. 10 - 20 years or more) before a drug actually reaches marketing approval.
+This short dive-in session on rare disease drugs has shown that: \* US is the country that has the most involvement in rare disease drug developments, which is followed by Ireland and the UK, and also a number of other countries \* More work could possibly go into looking at the duplicates of brand names of the same generic drug e.g. cannabidiol with trade name as Epidiolex that had 5 repeated timelines shown above, which after further check into these entries, there appeared to be different clinical indications for each of these entries \* The timelines have also implied that drug discovery and development is a very timely process, which could span many years, such as 10 - 20 years or more, before a drug actually reaches the market for public use